Bahia Palace: Grand Courtyard and harem

+Grand Riad

-North of the Grand Courtyard areas is another vast courtyard known as the Grand Riad or Large Riad.
+North of the Grand Courtyard area is another large courtyard known as the Grand Riad or Large Riad.
 Along with its adjoining rooms, it is the oldest part of the palace and dates from the time of Ba Ahmed's father, Si Musa.
 The courtyard is occupied, as its name implies, by a very large riad garden which is still planted with trees from the 19th century.
-The garden is flanked to the east and the west by two grand halls with excellent decoration and an inscription which dates their construction to 1866-67.
+The garden is flanked to the east and west by two grand halls with excellent decoration and an inscription which dates their construction to 1866-67.

+Other areas

 Further east, beyond the main palace, are the remains of a series of gardens and parks created by Ba Ahmed.
 Among other elements, they contained a large water basin.
 This area was originally a Saadian-era garden, the Arsat Ben Chegra, named after a Saadian vizier.
 On the south side of the palace are other annexes includes stables and a mosque with a minaret.

 Decoration

 The palace is most famous for its decoration.
 Its walls feature stucco carved with Arabic inscriptions, geometric patterns, arabesques, and muqarnas.
 Its floors are paved with marble and zellij tiles.
 Among its most famous elements are the cedar-wood ceilings painted with colourful floral patterns, along with the carved and painted wooden canopies of major doorways.

 The materials for this decoration were imported by Ba Ahmed from all over Morocco, including marble from Meknes (possibly from former Moroccan royal palaces), cedar wood from the Middle Atlas, and tiles from Tetouan.
 Artisans from all across the country were also employed for the job.